 - More about Beaufort, SC - America's Happiest Seaside Town

 Welcome to Lowcountry Council of Governments

-Often called “LCOG”, "LowCOG" or simply “the COG”—Lowcountry Council of Governments serves the four-county area between Charleston, South Carolina and Savannah, Georgia and is one of the ten regional councils covering South Carolina.
-Established in 1971 as a resource for the twenty-five local governments in the Lowcountry Region of Beaufort, Colleton, Hampton and Jasper Counties, and, from time to time, may work for an individual jurisdiction, a group of local governments or the entire region.
+Often called “LCOG”, "LowCOG" or simply “the COG”—Lowcountry Council of Governments serves the four-county area between Charleston, South Carolina and Savannah, Georgia and is one of ten regional councils covering South Carolina.
+It is a resource for the twenty-five local governments in Beaufort, Colleton, Hampton and Jasper Counties, and, from time to time, may work for an individual jurisdiction, a group of local governments or the entire region.
 The COG also acts as a connection between those local governments and certain State and Federal programs.
 Most of the time the COG operates in the background and always in support of its members and the Lowcountry Region.

 Welcome to LCOG and the South Carolina Lowcountry.